satheshrgs/dialogflow-webhook-weather/README.md

 # weather_bot
 Weather Bot using OWM deployed in dialogflow
-# Dialogflow Webhook weather implementation in Python
+## Dialogflow Webhook weather implementation in Python

-This is a  simple webhook implementation that gets Dialogflow JSON request and returns a webhook fulfillment response.
+This service takes `geo-city` as a param from Dialogflow JSON request and find the weather for the provided city using Open Weather Map and returns a webhook response

 More info about Dialogflow webhooks could be found here:
 [Dialogflow Webhook](https://dialogflow.com/docs/fulfillment)